jakearchibald/jakearchibald.com/static-build/posts/2022/09/drawing-a-star/index.md

   }
 </script>

-Use the slider to transition between the before and after states.
-I'm sure you'll agree it was worth making this an interactive feature.
+Use the slider to transition between the previous and new state.
+I'm sure you'll agree it was worth making this interactive.

 Ok, so all the points are still on stop of each other.
 Let's fix that: